Utatsusaurus: Description

 Utatsusaurus was a relatively small ichthyopterygian, measuring 2.5–3 m long and weighing 57.8 kg.
 Unlike the more advanced ichthyosaurs, Utatsusaurus has no dorsal fin and has a broad skull.
 The snout gently tapers, compared to the more rounded one of more derived ichthyopterygians.
 The postorbital underlaps the elongate posterior process of the postfrontal.
 This is an evident plesiomorphic condition for ichthyopterygians.
 For the size of the skull, the teeth are rather small, and arranged in a primitive groove.
 They have longitudinal grooves and were first thought to be longer and more acute than Grippia, which is a closely related ichthyosaur.
 But, after that, it was reported that they were rather bluntly pointed and robust by reexamining the holotype.
 Utatsusaurus had small fins, with five digits.
 In addition, those digits have up to five extra finger bones, which is referred to as hyperphalangy.
 The tail had a long low fin, suggesting that the animal swam by undulation, rather than using its paddles and tail.

 Utatsusaurus has transitional features between ancestral terrestrial amniotes and the more derived ichthyosaurs.
 First, the attachment of the pelvic girdle to the vertebral column was probably not robust enough to support the body on land unlike terrestrial amniotes.
 The pelvic girdle is attached to the vertebral column by the sacral ribs probably articulating with the ilium, but the ribs are not fused to the sacral vertebrae.
 Second, the humerus and femur of Utatsusaurus has the equal length.
 While all other ichthyosaurs have the longer humerus, terrestrial amniotes have the longer femur.
 Furthermore, the hindlimb of Utatsusaurus seems to be larger than the forelimb.

 They also used phylogenetic analyses and concluded that ichthyosaurs were a member of the Diapsida and the sister group of the Sauria.

 Paleobiology

 Utatsusaurus fed on a diet of fish.

 It has approximately 40 presacral vertebrae which are cylindrical, suggesting that it probably swam with an eel-like motion.

 Classification

 Ryosuke Motani from the University of California, Berkeley, and Nachio Minoura and Tatsuro Ando from Hokkaido University re-examined the fossils of Utatsusaurus in 1998 using computer imagery to reverse the distortion of the original skeleton.
 They found that Utatsusaurus was closely related to the lizard-like diapsid reptiles such as Petrolacosaurus, making ichthyopterygians a distant relative to lizards, snakes and crocodiles.
 They also used phylogenetic analyses and concluded that ichthyosaurs were a member of the Diapsida and the sister group of the Sauria.Additionally, in 2013, Cuthbertson and colleagues from the University of Calgary, Canada, using phylogenetic analyses, reported that Ichthyopterygia is a monophyletic group and Utatsusaurus and Parvinatator are a basal clade.

+Utatsusaurus in a cladogram after Huang et. al., 2019: